 Every January, the Sundance Film Festival launches a slew of documentary Oscar contenders, and 2021 was no exception.
 While notable recent examples of fall openers winning Oscars include “Citizenfour” and “Free Solo” — and last year’s Netflix winner “My Octopus Teacher” played no festivals at all — most eventual Oscar nominees got their initial boost at Sundance and became must-sees for the expanding list of increasingly international documentary branch voters.

-Emerging strong from Sundance 2021 was Nanfu Wang’s daring China Covid expose “In the Same Breath” (HBO Documentary Films), which went from opening the festival to winning the SXSW audience award and is shortlisted for the IDA, as well as “RBG” directors Julie Cohen and Betsy West’s “My Name Is Pauli Murray” (Amazon Original Documentary), an archive portrait of a powerful influencer over decades of activism from the ’40s through the ’80s, which was nominated for several Critics Choice Awards, along with Danish filmmaker Jonas Poher Rasmussen’s innovative animated documentary “Flee,” which scored rave reviews and the Grand Jury Prize.
+Emerging strong from Sundance 2021 was Nanfu Wang’s daring China Covid expose “In the Same Breath” (HBO Documentary Films), which went from opening the festival to winning the SXSW audience award and is shortlisted for the IDA, as well as Danish filmmaker Jonas Poher Rasmussen’s innovative animated documentary “Flee,” which scored rave reviews and the Grand Jury Prize.
 This moving story of a refugee survivor reveals the identity-crushing dangers and humiliations of an immigrant trying to find sanctuary in a harsh world.
 Neon knows how to mount an Oscar campaign in multiple categories.

-Two NatGeo titles playing on the fall festival circuit scored five Critics Choice nominations each: “Becoming Cousteau” (Picturehouse), directed by two-time Oscar nominee and Emmy-winner Liz Garbus (“What Happened, Miss Simone?”), digs into the rich restored archives of French filmmaker Jacques Cousteau and reveals things we did not know about the explorer and his merry band of Calypso ocean adventurers, and Thai cave-diver thriller “The Rescue” (NatGeo and Greenwich Entertainment), from Oscar-winning “Free Solo” filmmakers E. Chai Vasarhelyi and Jimmy Chin.
-Also from NatGeo were John Hoffman and Janet Tobias’ “Fauci” (Magnolia), about the most famous epidemiologist in the world, and hard-hitting, emotional heart-tugger “The First Wave,” turned down by a surprising number of major film festivals, from Oscar-nominated Matthew Heineman (“Cartel Land”), which opened to raves at The Hamptons Film Festival and moved on to the regional festival circuit.
+A NatGeo title playing on the fall festival circuit scored five Critics Choice nominations: Thai cave-diver thriller “The Rescue” (NatGeo and Greenwich Entertainment), from Oscar-winning “Free Solo” filmmakers E. Chai Vasarhelyi and Jimmy Chin.
+Also from NatGeo was hard-hitting, emotional heart-tugger “The First Wave,” turned down by a surprising number of major film festivals, from Oscar-nominated Matthew Heineman (“Cartel Land”), which opened to raves at the Hamptons Film Festival and moved on to the regional festival circuit.

 Another famous person, French chef Julia Child, carries the delightful, sensuous, and romantic “Julia” (Sony Pictures Classics), from Oscar nominees Betsy West and Julie Cohen (“RBG”), which audiences adored.

-Truth is, the reconfigured documentary branch is leaning toward more international titles, and as before, away from celebrity profiles, especially of the hagiographic variety.
+Truth is, the reconfigured documentary branch is leaning toward more international titles, and as before, away from celebrity profiles, especially of the hagiographic variety, but nonetheless R.J.
+Cutler’s artfully constructed “Billie Eilish: The World’s A Little Blurry” (Apple TV+) made the shortlist.
 As always, getting seen is half the battle.
-Even if early awards groups spread their attention over a wide range of worthy but less-hyped titles, the well-marketed movies that the most people have seen will rise to the top.
+Even if early awards groups spread their attention over a wide range of worthy but less-hyped titles, the well-marketed movies that most people have seen will rise to the top.

-Contenders for the shortlist of 15 are listed in alphabetical order.
+In the end, 138 films were submitted for consideration, down by 100 from last year’s record, due in part to the pandemic.
+Contenders for nominations to be announced on February 8 are listed in alphabetical order.
 No one will be deemed a frontrunner unless I have seen it.

 “The First Wave”